seun-xdv/LotteryGameApp/README.md

 # Lottery Game Application

 A lottery game written in C# (.NET 8).
-This project demonstrates best practices such as separation of concerns, dependency injection, unit testing, and clear modular structure.
+This project demonstrates best practices such as separation of concerns, dependency injection, unit testing and clear modular structure.

 ## Project Overview